The-AVR/AVR-2022/content/en/basic-drone-assembly/esc-mounting/_index.md

 description: "This page will explain how to mount the 4-in-1 ESC to the midplate"
 ---

+{{% alert title="Warning" color="warning" %}}
+The Bell AVR team has discovered a firmware issue with the ESC's and are is in the process of sending out a new ESC with the correct firmware in your Wave 2 Kit.
+Please be aware that if you mount your ESC now, there will be additional rework to replace your ESC prior to flight testing.
+{{% /alert %}}

 ## Mounting

 {{% alert title="Note" color="note" %}}